A Hamilton-Jacobi point of view on mean-field Gibbs-non-Gibbs transitions: Occurrence of non-differentiability

 Let $\sigma : [0,1] \rightarrow [\partial_-,x_1]$ be a continuous function with $\sigma(0) = \partial_-$ and $\sigma(1) = x_1$.
 Define the map $\Gamma : [0,\infty) \times [0,3]$ as follows, $\Gamma(t,[0,1])$ is the set $\Theta(0, [\partial_-,x_1])$; $\Gamma(t,[1,2])$ is the set $\Theta ([0,t],x_1)$, i.e., the Hamiltonian path starting at $(x_1,I_0'(x_1))$ up to time $t$; $\Gamma(t,[2,3))$ is the set $\Theta(t,[\partial_-,x_1])$ (see also Figure \ref{fig:push_forward}); more precisely, for $t\in [0,\infty)$ and $s\in [0,1]$

 $\Gamma$ is continuous and therefore a path homotopy between the paths $\gamma_t: [0,3] \rightarrow \fS\setminus A $ for $t\in [0,\infty)$ where $\gamma_t(s) = \Gamma(t,s)$ and $A$ is the inside of $\fL$.
-Whence $\gamma_t$ is path homotopic to $\gamma_0$ in the space $\fS \setminus A$ and thus to the single point $(\partial_-,\infty)$.
-That a closed path is homotopic to another one in a topological space, basically means that one can continuously transform one path in that space to the other, being homotopic to a point means homotopic to a path that stays at that point.
+Hence $\gamma_t$ is path-homotopic to $\gamma_0$ in the space $\fS \setminus A$ and thus to the single point $(\partial_-,\infty)$.
+That a closed path is homotopic to another one in a topological space, basically means that one can continuously transform one path in that space to the other one, being homotopic to a point means homotopic to a path that stays at that point.
 In \cite[Section 5]{Ru05} one finds the necessary background for homotopy theory.

 We will use the following fact: \emph{ A closed path $\gamma :[0,3] \rightarrow \fS \setminus \{(x_0,p_0)\}$ is homotopic to the point $(\partial_-,-\infty)$ if and only if there exist $s_1,s_2 \in [0,3]$, $s_1<s_2$ such that $\gamma(s_1), \gamma(s_2)$ are either both in $\{x_0\} \times (p_0,\infty)$ or both in $\{x_0\} \times (-\infty,p_0)$ and $s_1$, $s_2$ are the first and last time such that the path crosses the line $\{x_0\} \times \R$, respectively, i.e., }